BlockchainCommons/Research/papers/bcr-2020-015-account.md

 ---

+### DEPRECATED: To be superceded by Envelope-Based BIP44 Accounts

+This document will soon be superceded by a format using Gordian Envelope, which will be based on [Bitcoin output descriptors enclosed in Gordian Envelopes](bcr-2023-007-envelope-output-desc.md).

+The content below is now deprecated and of historical interest only.

 ### Abstract

 This BCR describes a data format that promotes standards-based sharing of [BIP44] account level xpubs and other information, allowing devices to join wallets with little to no user interaction required.